tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 southbound interfaces.

-This document introduces the notion of a Slice-Flow Aggregate which comprises of one of more IETF network slice traffic streams.
+This document introduces the notion of a Slice-Flow Aggregate which comprises of one or more IETF network slice traffic streams.
 It also describes the Network Resource Partition (NRP) and the NRP Policy that can be used to instantiate control and data plane behaviors on select topological elements associated with the NRP that supports a Slice-Flow